 Oskar is a 13 year old boy who lives in an apartment in the Stockholm suburbs with his single mum.
 He doesn't have any friends and is constantly bullied by the kids at school.
 His fascination with grisly crimes allows him to imagine himself beating up those boys, but he is still never able to stand up to them.
 One day he meets the new neighbour Eli, a strange little girl who only comes out at night and doesn't seem completely normal.
 A series of gruesome murders leads the town to believe a serial killer is on the loose, but eventually Oskar works out that these are due to Eli and her "father".
 Exactly what Eli is is slowly and frustratingly revealed to Oskar and often leaves more questions than it does answers.
 There is an amazing twist as to Eli's true identity.
 While the exact reasoning for how Eli came to be is never fully explained, Oskar struggles with his fear of her and his disbelief that any of this is possible.
 At the same time he also comes to realise that he is a stronger person because of her.
 When he is faced with loosing Eli and life once again going back to the way it was, he realises just how much he doesn't want to be there, doesn't want to exist without Eli.
 There were times when this book was seriously disturbing and I thought that Eli was an amazing character in this story.
 She is both an innocent and lonely child and an evil calculating monster.
 I felt incredibly sorry for both Eli and Oskar and the author did a fantastic job of showing their relationship growing to become about true friendship and acceptance.
 In the end I felt that Oskar saved Eli as much as Eli saved Oskar.

 The Swedes have made the book into an award winning film and of course the Americans also purchased the rights and a US remake retitled Let Me In was released in 2010.
-Click here to see the preview, which although slightly different to both the book and the Swedish movie, was nonetheless very, very good.
 I would recommend reading the book then seeing the Swedish followed by American movie versions for a true comparison.
 Just don't watch them alone in the dark!

 Beatrice and Virgil by Yann Martel